-With a routine data acquisition rate of < 5 min, it is feasible to acquire mass spectra of > 250 samples per 24h instrument run time.
+With a routine data acquisition rate of <5 min, it is feasible to acquire mass spectra of >250 samples/24 h of instrument run time.
 Consequently, data analysis often becomes the rate-limiting step for OBE nMS.
-Many software options are available for deconvolution, analysis, and reporting of data collected using the OBE method.
+Many software options are available for deconvolution, analysis and reporting of data collected using the OBE method.
 We provide a summary below of the three most commonly used software packages in our laboratory.
-All three packages allow deconvolution and mass matching of detected species, making them a great option for reporting the protein identify, relative abundance, oligomeric state, heterogeneity, etc. of samples analyzed using the OBE method.
-A general guidance of their use is given in the Procedure section.
+All three packages allow deconvolution and mass matching of detected species, making them a great option for reporting the protein identity, relative abundance, oligomeric state, heterogeneity, etc. of samples analyzed using the OBE method.
+A general guidance of their use is given in the Procedure.

-Intact Mass by Protein Metrics: Intact Mass is a commercial software that is used for the spectral deconvolution and reporting of intact proteins as well as protein complexes, based on a parsimonious algorithm.
-16 We find it particularly suitable for batch deconvolution and reporting of spectra produced by OBE screening.
-Additionally, Intact Mass can be used with data collected on mass spectrometers from various vendors.
+• Intact Mass, by Protein Metrics.
+Intact Mass is a commercial software that is used for the spectral deconvolution and reporting of intact proteins as well as protein complexes, based on a parsimonious algorithm25.
+We find it particularly suitable for batch deconvolution and reporting of spectra produced by OBE screening.
+In addition, Intact Mass can be used with data collected on mass spectrometers from various vendors.

-UniDec by the laboratory of Professor Michael Marty: UniDec is a free and open source software suite based on a Bayesian deconvolution algorithm.17 Deconvolution by UniDec is fast and easily implemented for mass and ion mobility spectra, with a focus on native mass spectrometry data.
-A recently incorporated module "MetaUniDec" also allows for high-throughput batch deconvolution of mass spectra.18 UniDec is directly compatible with data collected on Thermo and Waters mass spectrometers, and indirectly compatible with other mass spectrometer brands by first converting the raw data to mzML, or .txt file format.

-BioPharma Finder by Thermo Scientific: BioPharma Finder is a software used for the analysis of protein MS data for the characterization of proteins and biotherapeutics.
-When OBE data is acquired on a Thermo Scientific mass spectrometer, BioPharma Finder can be readily used for deconvolution and reporting of detected species.
+- UniDec, by the laboratory of Michael Marty.
+UniDec is a free and open source software suite based on a Bayesian deconvolution algorithm26.
+Deconvolution by UniDec is fast and easily implemented for mass and ion mobility spectra, with a focus on nMS data.
+A recently incorporated module 'MetaUniDec' also allows for high-throughput batch deconvolution of mass spectra27.
+UniDec is directly compatible with data collected on Thermo and Waters mass spectrometers and indirectly compatible with other mass spectrometer brands by first converting the raw data to mzML or .txt file format. - BioPharma Finder, by Thermo Scientific.
+BioPharma Finder is a software used for the analysis of protein MS data for the characterization of proteins and biotherapeutics.
+When OBE data are acquired on a Thermo Scientific mass spectrometer, BioPharma Finder can be readily used for deconvolution and reporting of detected species.

-Application of the method:
+Applications of the method

-OBE nMS is particularly suitable for soluble protein and protein complex samples with masses ranging from roughly 10 kDa to 800 kDa (we have not encountered an upper mass limit, but 800 kDa is the largest we have analyzed in our laboratory so far).
+OBE nMS is particularly suitable for soluble protein and protein complex samples with masses ranging from roughly 10 to 800 kDa (we have not encountered an upper mass limit, but 800 kDa is the largest we have analyzed in our laboratory so far).
 The main purpose is to allow for rapid buffer exchange of sample aliquots and to obtain information on sample purity and quaternary structure, during or after the protein expression and purification process.
-Tandem MS and IM can be implemented for complex-down/top-down and collision cross section determination.
-The rather short time-scale for buffer exchange bears potential for measuring weak biomolecular interactions that would not be retained during size exclusion chromatography.
+MS/MS can be implemented for complex-down analysis (see Supplementary Fig. 7), and with appropriate amounts of sample and possible chromatographic peak parking, it may be feasible to conduct top-down protein analysis.
+Likewise, using an instrument with ion mobility, it may be feasible to utilize OBE nMS for automated collision cross-section determination.
+The rather short timescale for buffer exchange bears potential for measuring weak biomolecular interactions that would not be retained during size-exclusion chromatography28.
 Broader applications may include, but are not limited to, the analysis of RNA, DNA, (metal) cofactor-protein interactions, ligand-protein interactions, protein-nucleic acid interactions and protein-protein interactions.
 As protein samples in various buffers can be used for OBE nMS, this method is also useful for testing the effect of small molecules on protein and protein complex (long-term) stability.

-Comparison with other methods:
+Comparison with other methods